.

 Chairman of the Board, Project Santa Fe Foundation - Clinical Laboratory 2.0

-Throughout his distinguished career, Dr. James Crawford has actively advocated for the specialty of pathology and the clinical laboratory industry, helping to ensure that this vital component is part of the next era of “patient-centered” healthcare.
-Crawford is a founding member of Project Santa Fe, which advances the concept of Clinical Laboratory 2.0, encouraging laboratories to move away from the traditional transactional payment model to a value-based one that drives better outcomes.
+Throughout his distinguished career, Dr. James Crawford has been a strong advocate for pathology and the clinical laboratory profession, working to ensure this essential discipline is firmly embedded in the next era of patient-centered healthcare.
+He is a founding member of Project Santa Fe, which advances the concept of Clinical Laboratory 2.0, encouraging laboratories to move away from the traditional transactional payment model to a value-based one that drives better outcomes.

 Crawford has authored more than 300 publications.
 He’s the editor-in-chief of Academic Pathology, the official journal of the Association of Pathology Chairs (APC).
 He was the 2021 recipient of the Distinguished Service Award from this society.